PhillBet/VSCodeConfigForPython/VSCode_Config.md

 ## VSCode Settings

-To configure our VSCode environment we need to overwrite the VSCode settings.json file.
+Also we can configure our VSCode environment by overwriting the VSCode settings.json file.

 - Open VSCode: